 Understanding ADHD Executive Dysfunction And How To Overcome It

-If you have ADHD or someone in your family has been diagnosed with the disorder, it can be helpful to learn as much as possible about it.
-One of the hallmark signs of ADHD is experiencing deficiencies in executive functioning (aka executive dysfunction), which can present in a variety of ways.
-Understanding the link between ADHD and these deficiencies may help you or a loved one seek the appropriate care and treatment.
+To start, you may discover that one of the hallmark signs of ADHD is experiencing deficiencies in executive functioning (aka executive dysfunction), which can present in a variety of ways.
+Understanding the link between ADHD and these deficiencies may help you or a loved one seek the appropriate care and treatment, and may also allow you to more compassionately help yourself or your loved one with ADHD symptoms.

 What is executive dysfunction?

-In a typical human brain, executive functions are processes that we may not give a lot of thought to, but for those with ADHD, they can present many concerns.
+In a typical human brain, executive functions are processes that we may not give a lot of thought to, but for those with this attention deficit disorder, executive function—and executive dysfunction—can present many concerns.

-Executive function is what's needed for you to focus on some objective, visualize achieving it, and then take the necessary steps to get yourself there.
-For those with ADHD, the brain has developed differently, and many of these individuals experience what are known as executive dysfunction.
+Executive functions are needed for you to focus on an objective, visualize achieving it, and then take the necessary steps to get yourself there.
+For those with ADHD, the brain has developed differently, and many of these individuals experience what is known as executive dysfunction.
+Executive function disorders affect memory, planning, and other vital aspects of a person’s cognition.

 Impulse control and ADHD

-Remembering things, creative thinking, and organization are each critical skills to have both as a child and an adult.
-However, it’s important to recognize that ADHD and intelligence are not related.
-Those who meet the diagnostic criteria for ADHD spelled out in the Diagnostic and Statistical Manual can be highly intelligent, just like anyone without the disorder.
-This executive dysfunction weakness in their brain's self-management system causes trouble, not a lack of intellect.
+Memory, creative thinking, organization, and time management in the short and long term are each critical skills to have, both as a child and an adult.
+However, it’s also critical to recognize that ADHD and executive dysfunction don’t necessarily affect intelligence.
+Those who meet the diagnostic criteria for ADHD spelled out in the Diagnostic and Statistical Manual are often highly intelligent, just like those without the disorder.
+Executive dysfunction can interfere with their brain's self-management system, not their intellect.

 Spotting executive function deficiencies

 Although people with ADHD struggle with executive function skills, that doesn't mean they can't live productively and responsibly.
 When it comes to the workplace, taking a systematic, step-by-step approach to executive functions can be beneficial.
 Relying on visual aids, like flash cards or color-coded systems, can help them get organized.
 They'll need to learn how to plan for shifts in activities and transition times so they won't get distracted.
-Asking for both written and oral instructions whenever it is possible to do so can also be advantageous.
+Asking for both written and oral instructions whenever possible can also be advantageous for adult ADHD.

 Many people with ADHD find it useful to make schedules and look at them several times a day to know what's coming next.
 Tools like watches with alarms, computers, and time organizers can help them stay on track.
 Anything that can serve as a reminder of what they should be doing and when they should be doing it can come in handy.